Wildlife Management Practices

 - Artificial Stocking: Restocking of game animals has been successful in many parts of the nation.
 Trapping animals in areas where they are abundant and releasing them in other areas of suitable habitat is an example of restocking.

 - Controlling or Preventing the Spread of Disease: Disease can have a devastating effect on wildlife.
 Avian cholera, for example, poses a serious threat, especially to ducks and geese on crowded wintering grounds.
 Once cholera occurs, managers must work to prevent its spread by gathering and burning waterfowl carcasses daily.

-- Management Funds/Programs: In addition to funding from the Pittman-Robertson Act, many states have initiated programs that help finance conservation efforts.
+- Management Funds/Programs: In addition to funding from the Pittman–Robertson Act (federal excise tax), many states have initiated programs that help finance conservation efforts.